The first signs of ageing.

 Magnesium

 A magnesium deficiency can contribute to low levels of hyaluronic acid.
-While ensuring you’re eating foods rich in magnesium is recommended, the body absorbs 30 – 40 per cent from the foods you eat, so consider a daily supplement of magnesium.
+While ensuring you’re eating foods rich in magnesium is recommended, the body absorbs 30 – 40 per cent of the foods you eat, so consider a daily magnesium supplement.
 For more on magnesium, you might like this article.

 Zinc

 A diet deficient in zinc will also decrease the production of hyaluronic acid and contribute to facial volume loss.
-You’ll need around 8mg a day to support your skin health, and you’ll also find the quality of your hair and nails improves.
+You’ll need around 8mg daily to support your skin health, and you’ll also find the quality of your hair and nails improves.

 Vitamin C

-As you can only obtain vitamin C through your diet, consider including low sugar fruits like strawberries, raspberries and blueberries and other colourful vegetables for your daily dose to help slow down facial volume loss.
+As you can only obtain vitamin C through your diet, consider including low-sugar fruits like strawberries, raspberries, blueberries and other colourful vegetables for your daily dose to help slow down facial volume loss.

 Of course, your body needs a constant supply of vitamin C, and you may want to boost your intake with a Liposomal Vitamin C supplement, which ensures better biological absorption.